-A diversity of aquatic habitats in the CFA range from warm, low-gradient headwater streams to warm, moderate gradient, large sized rivers such as sections of the Shenandoah River and Potomac River.
+Aquatic habitats in the CFA range include cold, high-gradient headwater streams to warm, medium gradient, large sized rivers.
 A map of aquatic habitat types is included in the introduction to the CFA.
-These streams and river habitats are tightly connected with their adjacent floodplains, wetlands and riparian habitats.
+These streams and river habitats are tightly connected with their adjacent floodplains, wetlands, and riparian habitats.
 Many wildlife species rely on aquatic habitats such as streams, rivers, and wetlands, as well as their adjacent terrestrial habitats, especially riparian areas and forests.
 Substantial portions of floodplain have been cleared for settlement and agriculture.
 The loss of natural floodplain habitats and riparian corridors often impacts water quality and adjacent aquatic habitat.
 And improving wildlife habitat in streams and rivers often requires conservation actions to improve adjacent floodplain and riparian habitats.
-Therefore aquatic, floodplain, wetland and riparian habitats will be addressed together.
+Therefore aquatic, floodplain, wetland and riparian habitats are addressed together.